StarNavi Blog - Manual and automated testing

 - Custom feedback.
 The entire tester report can be viewed as feedback from a potential user;

-- UI feedbeck.
+- UI feedback.
 Nowadays, the user interface plays a huge role, and therefore it can be fully tested only manually;

 - Cheapness.
 In the short term, manual testing is cheaper than automated testing tools;

-- The posibility of research testing.
+- The possibility of research testing.
 Its purpose is to test the various features of the application.
-It is important than not pre-complied test cases are used.
+It is important than not pre-compiled test cases are used.

 - Human factor.
 Although the UI can only be tested manually, some errors may go unnoticed;

 - The complexity of reuse.
-Carrying out a series of standart automated testsis easier than testing a project manually after making even small changes;
+Carrying out a series of standard automated tests easier than testing a project manually after making even small changes;

 - Impossibility of load testing.
 You cannot simulate a large number of users manually.